The Complete Guide to Lubricants: Types, Benefits, and How to Choose - featured image for Best Sex Toys Online blog article

 Pros:

-• Won't stain sheets or clothing
+• Won't leave stains on sheets or clothing

 Cons: